mshahsavanpour/Books/Operating System/system-calls.md

    ```

    - **Non-deterministic behavior**: The CPU scheduler determines which process runs first, so the parent and child may execute in different orders each time `fork()` is called.
-   - **Resource sharing**: Although the child gets its own copy of resources, some, like open file descriptors, are shared between parent and child, leading to potential race conditions if not handled carefully.
+   - **Resource sharing**: Although the child gets its copy of resources, some, like open file descriptors, are shared between parent and child, leading to potential race conditions if not handled carefully.

 2. **wait()**
    The `wait()` system call makes the parent process wait until one or more child processes have completed execution.
 This is especially useful in ensuring that a parent doesn’t terminate before its child or when it needs to synchronize the state with its child processes.